-A submitted all of the information required by Notice 97-19, including any additional information requested by the Service after review of the submission.
+A submitted all the information required by Notice 97-19, including any additional information requested by the Service after review of the submission.

-Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34, and therefore, A will not be presumed to have expatriated with a principal purpose of tax avoidance.
+Accordingly, based solely on the information submitted and the representations made, it is held that A has made a complete and good faith submission in accordance with section 877(c)(1)(B) and Notice 98-34, and therefore, A will not presumed to have expatriated with a principal purposes of tax avoidance.

 However, because the information submitted does not clearly establish the existence or lack of a principal purpose to avoid taxes under subtitle A or B of the Code, no opinion is expressed as to whether A's expatriation had for one of its principal purposes the avoidance of such taxes.
 While this ruling rebuts the presumption of tax avoidance under section 877(a)(2), it is not conclusive as to whether A subsequently may be found to have a principal purpose of tax avoidance under sections 877(a)(1), 2107(a)(1), and 2501(a)(3)(A) based on all the facts and circumstances.
 See section 877(c)(1).
 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
-In addition, no opinion is expressed as to A's U.S. tax liability for the taxable years prior to expatriation or his United States tax liability for periods after his expatriation under sections of the Code other than sections 877, 2107, and 2501(a)(3).
+In particular, no opinion is expressed as to A's U.S. tax liability for taxable periods prior to her loss of U.S. citizenship or to tax periods after her loss of U.S. citizenship under sections of the Code other than sections 877, 2107, and 2501(a)(3).